N00BEST/langs.js/README.md

 > We strongly recommend using multiple lang files for ***development porpouse*** but having an unique minified file when going to ***production enviroment***

 #### Langs Object
-The Langs object accepts an object with multiple configurable options for the translation and renderization to be loaded.
+The Langs object accepts an object with three configurable options for the translation and renderization to be loaded.

+- **currentLanguage:**
+This attribute sets the language the elements will be translated to.
+This element should be a defined key in the `langsLibrary` array.

+- **langsLibrary:**
+This defines the languages database with all the respective translations for the website.
+(See *langsLibrary section* below for more details)

+- **separator:**
+This parameter tells the translation system if we are using a "dot notation" (.) in our routes system or any other separator we choose to have.